gregjacobs/Autolinker.js/README.md

    TypeScript type narrowing of `Match` objects returned by the `parse()` method or inside the `replaceFn`.
-1. The `Matcher` classes have been removed in favor of a single finite state machine parser, greatly improving the performance of Autolinker but removing some of the customizability of the old regular expressions.
+1. The `Matcher` classes have been removed in favor of a single finite state machine parser, greatly improving the performance of Autolinker (3x performance improvement over the 3.x branch), but removing some of the customizability of the old regular expressions.
 Will address this customizability in a future release.
 1. `Autolinker.AnchorTagBuilder`, `Autolinker.HtmlTag`, and `Autolinker.match.*`
    references have been removed.
 These shouldn't be needed as public APIs, but please raise a GitHub issue if these are for some reason needed.